Dr. Alexandra Turner Plastic Surgeon MBBS BSc FRACS MED00001125632

 Osteoarthritis in the joint at the base of your thumb is very common.
 It can be very painful and prevent you from performing simple daily activities.

-Reasons to have a Trapeziectomy and Ligament Reconstruction
+Reasons to Consider a Trapeziectomy and Ligament Reconstruction

-Sufferers of arthritis in the thumb often experience pain associated with certain activities, including pinching and gripping movements like peeling vegetables and opening packets.
-As the arthritis progresses and degradation of the joint continues there may be noticeable swelling around the joint, and if left untreated it can result in pain even at rest, and deformity at the base of the thumb (a crooked looking thumb).
+Sufferers of arthritis in the thumb often experience pain related to certain activities, including pinching and gripping movements like peeling vegetables and opening packets.
+As arthritis progresses and joint degradation continues, noticeable swelling around the joint may occur.
+If left untreated, it can lead to pain even at rest and potential deformity at the base of the thumb (a crooked-looking thumb).

 During the trapeziectomy, the surgeon will remove the arthritis affected bone (trapezium) and then reconstruct the ligaments to stabilise the joint.